 Texture Filtering Anisotropic – High

 Sets the detail level of surfaces when they are viewed at an angle.
 You can choose from 4 different options for Texture Filtering: Very Low, Low, Medium, and High.
-You wouldn’t notice a big change in the performance by changing this Call of Duty Vanguard setting.
+You wouldn’t notice a big change in the performance by changing this Call of Duty Vanguard settings.
 We recommend leaving Texture Filtering on High as it doesn’t impact the FPS and could make the game look a little bit better.

 Particle Quality Level – High